JionghaoSong/What_to_Eat/README.md

 # What_to_Eat
-Function: 1.
-Choose dishes randomly based on appetite and meal time 2.
-Support the addition, deletion, modification and check of dishes 3.
+<br>Function: 1.
+Choose dishes randomly based on appetite and meal time
+<br>2.
+Support the addition, deletion, modification and check of dishes
+<br>3.
 You can view the historical selection in a pie chart